qihongl/learn-hippo/docs/paper_task_encoding/experiment_report.md

 never-encoding and broad late-encoding policies are available.
 Exact enumeration shows that the endpoint optimum exists but does not make its gradient basin easy to reach.
-Retrospective condition-centered credit and gradual mixture training can reach it, yet constant-rate sampled optimization can leave it abruptly.
-The present problem is therefore both discovery and optimization stability.
+Retrospective condition-centered credit and gradual mixture training can reach it.
+Doubling the batch produced a stable final window in three new seeds, but large mid-training excursions remained and learning-rate decay sometimes preserved the wrong solution.
+The present problem is therefore both discovery and optimization stability; the batch-32 result is a candidate mechanism rather than a confirmed solution.

 Using the original simulation setting is therefore feasible and has already been done.
 The generator reproduces the original representation, sequence, memory